Trayshmhirk/task-for-react-dev/README.md

 ## Installation
 To install and set up the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/task-for-react-dev.git`
+1. Clone the repository: `git clone https://github.com/Trayshmhirk/task-for-react-dev.git`
 2. Navigate to the project directory: `cd task-for-react-dev`
 3. Install the dependencies: `npm install`
+4. Start the application: `npm run dev`